How to Apply for Benefits

-If you are single and widowed, you can take your survivor (also called widow's) benefit at any time between age 60 and your full retirement age.
-If you take your widow's benefit early, it will be reduced.
-Your widow's benefit will not be increased if you delay taking it past your full retirement age, so there is no reason to defer collecting it beyond that point.
+If you are single and widowed, you can take your survivor (also called widow(er)'s) benefit at any time between age 60 and your full retirement age.
+If you take your widow(er)'s benefit early, it will be reduced.
+Your widow(er)'s benefit will not be increased if you delay taking it past your full retirement age, so there is no reason to defer collecting it beyond that point.

-If your deceased spouse doesn't take retirement benefits early and dies before reaching full retirement, your spousal benefit will equal 100 percent of your deceased spouse's full retirement benefit (his/her PIA).
-And if your deceased spouse waited beyond full retirement age to take retirement benefits your survivor benefit will equal his full retirement benefit augmented by the delayed retirement credit.
-I.e., you'll get the same check as he/she was receiving.
-And if your deceased spouse was over full retirement age when he/she passed away and had never collected his/her retirement benefit or had file for his/her retirement benefit and suspended its collection, your survivor benefit will equal your deceased spouse's PIA (full retirement benefit) augmented by the delayed retirement credits that he/she would have earned had he/she started receiving retirement benefits at his/her date of death.
+If your deceased spouse didn't take retirement benefits early and died before reaching full retirement, your spousal benefit will equal 100 percent of your deceased spouse's full retirement benefit (his or her PIA).
+And if your deceased spouse waited beyond full retirement age to take retirement benefits, your survivor benefit will equal his or her full retirement benefit augmented by the delayed retirement credit.
+I.e., you'll get the same check as he or she was receiving.
+And if your deceased spouse was over full retirement age when he or she passed away and had never collected his or her retirement benefit or had filed for his or her retirement benefit and suspended its collection, your survivor benefit will equal your deceased spouse's PIA (full retirement benefit) augmented by the delayed retirement credits that he or she would have earned had he or she started receiving retirement benefits at his or her date of death.

-Unlike spousal benefits, you can apply for your widow's benefit early without being deemed to be also applying for your retirement benefit.
-Hence, one strategy for widows is to start taking their survivor benefit at age 60 and defer until age 70 taking their retirement benefit.
-An alternative strategy is to take the retirement benefit early, e.g., at age 62, and to wait until full retirement to take the survivor benefit.
+Unlike spousal benefits, you can apply for your widow(er)'s benefit early without being deemed to be also applying for your retirement benefit.
+Hence, one strategy for widow(er)s is to start taking their survivor (widow(er)'s) benefit at age 60 and defer taking their retirement benefit until age 70.
+An alternative strategy is to take the retirement benefit early, e.g., at age 62, and to wait until full retirement to take the widow(er)'s benefit.
 This may make sense if the retirement benefit is smaller than the survivor benefit.